Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/_index.md

 > **Note**
 >
 > Caution
 > Transfer CFT is sensitive to the shared file system's performance, as transfer requests perform concurrent access to the database (COM, catalog, parameters).
-We recommend a high- performance shared file system, a solid- state drive (SSD), a dedicated network link between the clients and the file system server, and low latency &lt; 2ms.
+We recommend a high-performance shared file system, a solid-state drive (SSD), a dedicated network link between the clients and the file system server, and low latency &lt; 2ms.

 ## Failover recovery